Yandex Cloud

 1. Delete the bucket.

-2. Open the static-key-in-lockbox-config.tf configuration file and delete the description of the new infrastructure from it.
+2. Open the static-key-in-lockbox-config.tf configuration file and delete your infrastructure description from it.

 3. Apply the changes: